 Our Manta Point Nusa Penida guide

 GoPro shot of a manta ray

-There are small warungs on the beach to sip on a fresh coconut under the shade of the palms.
-Crystal Bay beach is an epic location to get those ‘tropical island vibe’ shots.
+Small warungs line the beach at Crystal Bay if you want to grab a fresh coconut to sip on under the shade of the palms.
+Crystal Bay beach is also an epic location to get those ‘tropical island vibe’ shots.